nathanmarz/storm/docs/Clojure-DSL.md

 ---
+title: Clojure DSL
 layout: documentation
+documentation: true
 ---
 Storm comes with a Clojure DSL for defining spouts, bolts, and topologies.
 The Clojure DSL has access to everything the Java API exposes, so if you're a Clojure user you can code Storm topologies without touching Java at all.
-The Clojure DSL is defined in the source in the [backtype.storm.clojure](https://github.com/apache/incubator-storm/blob/0.5.3/src/clj/backtype/storm/clojure.clj) namespace.
+The Clojure DSL is defined in the source in the [backtype.storm.clojure]({{page.git-blob-base}}/storm-core/src/clj/backtype/storm/clojure.clj) namespace.

 This page outlines all the pieces of the Clojure DSL, including: